On entropic uncertainty relations for measurements of energy and its "complement": Introduction

 \section{Introduction}

-The uncertainty principle is widely known among scientific achievements inspired by quantum physics.
-The Heisenberg's thought experiment with microscope was first analyzed in qualitative sense \cite{heisenberg}.
+The uncertainty principle is widely known among achievements inspired by quantum physics.
+The Heisenberg thought experiment with microscope was first analyzed in qualitative sense \cite{heisenberg}.
 As a formal statement, it was explicitly derived by Kennard \cite{kennard}.
-Thus, the product of the standard deviations of position and momentum in the same state cannot be less than $\hbar/2$.
 This formulation can be extended to arbitrary pairs of observables \cite{robert}.
 Robertson's formulation has later been criticized for several reasons \cite{deutsch,maass}.
 There is no general consensus concerning a proper formulation of the uncertainty principle \cite{lahti}.
 Entropic functions provide a powerful tool to characterize uncertainties in quantum measurements \cite{ww10,brud11,cbtw17,cerf18}.
 Other approaches to express uncertainties in quantum measurements are currently the subject of interest.
 In particular, modern investigations concern fine-grained uncertainty relations \cite{oppwn10,renf13,rafine15,rasene16}, the sum of variances \cite{huang12,mpati14}, majorization relations \cite{prz13,fgg13,rpz14,arkz16}, and effective anticommutators \cite{ktw14}.
-Uncertainty relations can be distinguished not only with respect to the way to measure uncertainties.
-In general, the case of energy and time cannot be treated similarly to the case of usual observables.
-Another important question concerns the role of order in which measurements have been performed.
-Traditional formulations are served as preparation uncertainty relations \cite{rozp17}, since repeated trials with the same quantum state are assumed.
-In contrast to the traditional preparation scenario, uncertainty relations for successive measurements were introduced for several reasons.
+An important question concerns the role of order in which measurements have been performed.
+Traditional formulations deal with preparation uncertainty relations \cite{rozp17}, since repeated trials with the same quantum state are assumed.
+In contrast to the this scenario, entropic uncertainty relations for successive measurements were examined \cite{bfs2014,zzhang14,rastadp}.
+Another direction focuses on examination of entropic uncertainty relations from the dynamical viewpoint, including measurements on a system coupled with bosonic reservoirs \cite{wangh2017,chen2018} and effects of phase or amplitude damping \cite{chensun18}.
+The authors of \cite{wangs2018} studied entropic uncertainty relations for a particle under the background of a Schwarzschild black hole and its control.